redhat-openstack/website/source/networking/using-gre-tenant-networks.html.md

 Once the above steps are complete, newly created tenant networks should be GRE tunnels, which can be verified by running the following with admin credentials and looking at the provider:network_type attribute:

 `# quantum net-show `<network name or UUID>

+NOTE: When using GRE, set the MTU in the Guest to 1400, this will allow for the GRE header and no packet fragmentation.